bubbles1001/netflix_Case_Study/README.md

 # Project Breakdown

 ## 1️  Data Cleaning & Preprocessing
+- decluttered nested data (which was quite challenging)
+  - nested data was split
+  - reframed with the title to know the relevance
+  - and then stacked
+  - reframed the index
+  - renamed and dropped level 1
 - Handled missing values in key columns:
   - `director`
   - `cast`